TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 7/Acts 7.28.md

 ---

-Wouldest thou kill me, as thou killedst the Egyptian yesterday?
+Do you want to kill me, as you killed the Egyptian yesterday?'